magnunn/cloud-web-scraping/README.md

 ## Intro
-This project will guide you how to Web Scrape an e-commerce page and store the date into a managed SQL database service using Python and some AWS Services.
+This project will guide you how to Web Scrap an e-commerce page with cloud computing and store the date into a managed SQL database service using Python and some AWS Services.
 (We are not dealing with Anti-Scraping tools)

 ## Goal
-Help data science enthusiasts with web scraping and AWS services, also encourage them building and sharing their own datasets.
+Help data science enthusiasts with web scraping, cloud computing and AWS services, also encourage them building and sharing their own datasets.

 ## Previous knowledge